Is the huge gap in COVID-19 cases between Edmonton and Calgary bad luck or bad management?

 This is not merely a case of bad luck, though, as the province's United Conservative Party would prefer us to believe, but one of bad management.

-It has long been widely understood that meatpacking plants, especially large corporate-owned slaughterhouses that operate at a fast pace with their eye unrelentingly on the bottom line, are, like cruise ships, Petri dishes for infectious disease.
+It has long been widely understood that meat-packing plants, especially large corporate-owned slaughterhouses that operate at a fast pace with their eye unrelentingly on the bottom line, are, like cruise ships, Petri dishes for infectious disease.

 If anyone seriously doubted this, the coronavirus pandemic has provided a cruel teaching moment.

 The phenomenon is obvious throughout North America.
-Two weeks ago, USA Today reported COVID-19 outbreaks at 48 meatpacking plants in the United States.
+Two weeks ago, USA Today reported COVID-19 outbreaks at 48 meat-packing plants in the United States.
 The Smithfield Foods Inc. pork plant in South Dakota is the epicentre of the largest outbreak in the U.S. Poultry plants in both countries are experiencing outbreaks.

 The author of an opinion piece in The Hill, the online Washington political newspaper, was hardly delivering a major scoop when he wrote that "slaughterhouses are clearly a weak link in the food system and pose serious threats to our health, especially during a pandemic."

-The conduct of large meatpacking corporations -- not supplying personal protective equipment, close-quarters working conditions, resisting change that would slow the pace of production, relying on vulnerable, low-paid workforces and encouraging employees to work sick -- is clearly a factor in the spread of COVID-19.
+The conduct of large meat-packing corporations -- not supplying personal protective equipment, close-quarters working conditions, resisting change that would slow the pace of production, relying on vulnerable, low-paid workforces and encouraging employees to work sick -- is clearly a factor in the spread of COVID-19.
 By most accounts, this has been part of the problem in High River.
 Managers got masks, "but the workers got nothing," one worker said.

 The health professionals at Alberta Health Services could not have been unaware of this.
-The political leaders of Alberta's UCP government, heavily influenced by the meatpacking and the cattle raising industries, knew it too.
+The political leaders of Alberta's UCP government, heavily influenced by the meat-packing and the cattle raising industries, knew it too.
 Agriculture Minister Devin Dreeshen certainly knew when he assured workers it was safe to return to work.

 That the UCP put so much effort into keeping the plants open when it became obvious they should be closed may be a disgrace, but it's hardly a surprise.
 Nor is it a shock that Alberta's departments of labour and health both contributed to the effort to keep the plants in operation.
 Alberta Labour even permitted an inspector to assess plant safety via FaceTime with a Cargill manager holding the smartphone at the other end!